Otara man was shot dead as he walked away from a confrontation, say family

 An Otara man shot dead Friday afternoon was turning away from a confrontation, says a family member.

-Tulsa Tusani told the Herald On Sunday that his cousin, Joseph Siaosi, 23, was shot by an occupant of a car as he walked away.
+Tulsa Tusani told the Herald that his cousin, Joseph Siaosi, 23, was shot by an occupant of a car as he walked away.

-Siaosi's friend and the first police officer to arrive gave CRP but Siaosi died on the lawn in front of the family home in Piako St, Otara.
+Siaosi's friend and the first police officer to arrive gave CPR but Siaosi died on the lawn in front of the family home in Piako St, Otara.

 "He was shot here in front of his house.
 It was a drive-by shooting," said Tusani, who was with family who had gathered at the house yesterday.